Greg-T8/Notebook/topics/concepts/unit_testing.md

 - A _test double_ is an overarching term that describes all kinds of non-production-ready, fake dependencies in a test
 - A _mock_ is just one kind of such dependencies

-The London style approaches the isolation requirement by segregating pieces of code under test from its collaborators with the help of test doubles: specifically mocks.

 In the classical approach, it's not the code that needs to be tested in an isolated manner; instead, the unit tests themselves should be run in isolation from each other.
 Isolating unit tests works fine so as long as they all reside in memory and don't reach out to a shared state, through which the tests can affect each other's execution context.
 Typical examples of shared state are out-of-process dependencies&mdash;the database, the filesystem, and so on.